The Benefits of Light Therapy: A Comprehensive Guide

 Light therapy works by emitting specific types of light, which can alter the body’s circadian rhythms and biological clock, in turn affecting the production of hormones such as melatonin.
 By exposing the skin to specific wavelengths of light, light therapy can help regulate sleep patterns, improve mood, and promote overall wellness.

-See also How To Use Red Light Therapy At Home
+See also What Red Light Therapy is FDA Approved

 What conditions can light therapy help treat?